dimonp/coreliquid_driver/README.md

 # coreliquid_driver

+This is a fork of the original [project](https://github.com/sarzeaud/coreliquid_driver) that doesn't work on my MEG S360.
+Probably because the interaction protocol has changed since its creation.

 A simple linux driver for MSI MEG Coreliquid S360 AIO watercooling

-Having unsuccessfully tried to use liquidctl (https://github.com/liquidctl/liquidctl) to drive my MSI MEG coreliquid AIO watercooling under linux (specifically Debian 12), I decided to build mine.
+Having unsuccessfully tried to use [liquidctl](https://github.com/liquidctl/liquidctl) to drive my MSI MEG coreliquid AIO watercooling under linux (specifically Debian 12), I decided to build mine.
 I don't care about the display on this AIO, I just want it to react to CPU temperature.
 I only allow 5 predefined modes to make the link between temperature and fan and pump speed:
     SILENT = 0,
     BALANCE = 1,